AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/3_code_review.md

 - `lab3/main.tf` - Deployment of two Aviatrix Transit Gateways and their peering through invocation of the [backbone](https://registry.terraform.io/modules/terraform-aviatrix-modules/backbone/aviatrix/latest) module as well as spoke-transit attachments using the `aviatrix_spoke_transit_attachment` resource
 - `lab3/provider.tf` - Configuration of the [Aviatrix Terraform provider](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs)
-- `lab3/variables.tf` - Input variables that are provided by the configured `Terraform HCL` variable set
+- `lab3/variables.tf` - Input variables that are provided by the configured `HCP Terraform` variable set
-- `lab3/versions.tf` - Backend configuration for `Terraform HCL` and version constraints for the Aviatrix provider and `Terraform`
+- `lab3/versions.tf` - Backend configuration for `HCP Terraform` and version constraints for the Aviatrix provider and `Terraform`

 ## Lab4